 "1930's-style propaganda - the anti-drug"

-at least there is an industry, not a black market forced by irrational policy. drunk driving is hardly a social problem. there are absolutely no significant losses from it.
+the prevalent attitude of expecting the alcohol industry to police itself is working out great. at least there is an industry, not a black market forced by irrational policy. drunk driving is hardly a social problem. there are absolutely no significant losses from it.
 MADD and the federal government must be lying. or are they?

 source of information below